 Shut off the heat and allow the food to rest in the residual smoke vapor for 10 minutes

 Remove the lid and foil tent if one was used

-As always, we would love to see your take on the homemade stove top smoker so send along pictures or link with us on social media.
+As always, we would love to see your take on the homemade stove top smoker so send along pictures.

 It is likely the most common question posed to us – how does the wood make the food taste?
 Although I have answered this question hundreds of times, it started me thinking about my answer.
 It was not complete.
 I was not explaining that taste IS aroma.